Wall Street rallies as companies keep piling up profits, for now at least

 ServiceNow helped drive the market higher after the AI platform company delivered a stronger profit for the start of 2025 than analysts expected.
 The company, whose AI agents help clients manage their customers, saw its stock jump 15.1% after it also gave a forecasted range for upcoming subscription revenue that was above what some analysts expected.

-Southwest Airlines likewise reported stronger results for the first three months of the year than analysts expected, but its stock was flipping between losses and gains.
+Southwest Airlines likewise reported stronger results for the first three months of the year than analysts expected.
 It became the latest U.S. carrier to say the outlook for the economy looks so cloudy that it's pulling some of its financial forecasts for the year.

 CEO Bob Jordan said the company is “controlling what we can control,” and it’s cutting how much flying it will do in the second half of the year.
-Southwest’s stock was most recently down 1.2%.
+Southwest’s stock was most recently up 2.4%.

 Rival American Airlines, meanwhile, pulled its financial forecasts for the full year and said it plans to provide an update “as the economic outlook becomes clearer.”
-Its stock rose 2.5% after topping profit expectations.
+Its stock rose 2.6% after beating topping profit expectations.

 Companies across industries have been talking about how difficult it is to give financial forecasts for the year, as Wall Street typically expects them to do, because of the on-again-off-again rollout of Trump’s tariffs.